 And there's progress made.

-The estimate is we need a total of twenty-five.
+The estimate is we need a total of 25.

 There's two proposals out there.

-One is if Republicans decide to stick together, they could use the reconciliation process and in the Senate, which would mean they you only need 50 votes.
+One is if Republicans decide to stick together, they could use the reconciliation process in the Senate, which would mean that you only need 50 votes.

 Mike Pence would be the tiebreak, and that we could get full funding of the wall.

-If not, the president has said he would take five billion as a down payment and negotiate the actual building of the wall himself, meaning it's not going to be waste fraud and abuse.
+If not, the president has said he would take $5 billion as a down payment and negotiate the actual building of the wall himself, meaning it's not going to be waste, fraud, and abuse.

 He's going to get somebody to give him a good deal.